tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 * It is recommended as well you do not expose information about the players - even something as simple as the number of people who have readied up at the start of the round can and has been used to try to identify the round type.

-* Where you have code that can cause large-scale modification and *FUN*, make sure you start it out locked behind one of the default admin roles - use common sense to determine which role fits the level of damage a function could do.
+* Where you have code that can cause large-scale modification and *FUN*, make sure you start it out locked behind one of the proper admin permissions - ask if you're not sure.

 ### Files
 * Because runtime errors do not give the full path, try to avoid having files with the same name across folders.

-* File names should not be mixed case, or contain spaces or any character that would require escaping in a uri.
+* File names and directory names should not contain upper case letters, spaces or any character that would require escaping in a URI.

 * Files and path accessed and referenced by code above simply being #included should be strictly lowercase to avoid issues on filesystems where case matters.

 ### SQL
-* Do not use the shorthand sql insert format (where no column names are specified) because it unnecessarily breaks all queries on minor column changes and prevents using these tables for tracking outside related info such as in a connected site/forum.
+* Do not use the shorthand SQL insert format (where no column names are specified) because it unnecessarily breaks all queries on minor column changes and prevents using these tables for tracking outside related info such as in a connected site/forum.

 * All changes to the database's layout(schema) must be specified in the database changelog in SQL, as well as reflected in the schema files